munificent/craftinginterpreters/book/optimization.md

 If we did our job right, basically everything gets a little faster, especially on larger, more complex Lox programs.
-But it is possible that the extra bitwise operations we do when NaN-boxing values nullifies the gains from the better memory use.
+But it is possible that the extra bitwise operations we do when NaN-boxing values nullify the gains from the better memory use.
 Doing performance work like this is unnerving because you can't easily *prove* that you've made the VM better.
 You can't point to a single surgically targeted microbenchmark and say, "There, see?"